top of page

 LGBTQ+ Second Parent Adoption in Illinois: Resources to Get Started

-Before getting into it, let me just say you are NOT a "second" parent and I think the necessity of second parent adoption for LGBTQ+ families is bullshit.
+Before getting into it, let me just say you are NOT a "second" parent and I think the necessity of second parent or confirmatory adoption for LGBTQ+ families is bullshit.
 For the duration of this article, I will be calling second parent adoption "paperwork" because that is all it is.
 Think of it like this: it isn't about whether you should have to do it (you shouldn't), but rather what you can do for the protection of your family.
 I'm not a lawyer or an expert, so this is not legal advice.
 I'm just a doula rooting for you and your family.
+Looking for more LGBTQ+ family building resources?
+I got you!

 two moms kiss their baby, lgbtq family, second parent adoption

 In Illinois, both parents can legally go on the birth certificate so you may think that you can skip the whole nasty, costly process.
 However, the birth certificate is considered proof of birth, not proof of parentage.
+It is just an administrative document, not a legal one.
 That means that you can use it for insurance, but if your parentage is challenged for any reason the document may not be enough.
 Also, occasionally a hospital staff member doesn't put a partner on the form.
-From where I sit, there are four very good reasons to do the paperwork.
+I'm not the only one who thinks there are very good reasons to do the paperwork.

 Reasons to File Paperwork